-In 1922 six nurses founded Sigma Theta Tau International (STTI) at the Indiana University Training School for Nurses, now the Indiana University School of Nursing, in Indianapolis, Indiana, USA.
-The founders chose the name from the Greek words Storgé, Tharsos and Timé meaning "love," "courage" and "honor."
-The honor society became incorporated in 1985 as Sigma Theta Tau International Inc., a nonprofit organization with a 501(c)(3) tax status in the United States.
+In 1922, six nurses founded Sigma Theta Tau International Honor Society of Nursing, today known as Sigma, at the Indiana University Training School for Nurses, which is now the Indiana University School of Nursing, in Indianapolis, Indiana, USA.
+The founders chose the name from the Greek words storgé, thárros, and timé, meaning love, courage, and honor.
+Sigma became incorporated in 1985 and is a nonprofit organization with a 501(c)(3) tax status in the United States.
+Learn more about Sigma's founders.

-The mission of the Honor Society of Nursing, Sigma Theta Tau International, is to support the learning, knowledge, and professional development of nurses committed to making a difference in health worldwide The vision of the Honor Society of Nursing, Sigma Theta Tau International, is to create a global community of nurses who lead in using knowledge, scholarship, service and learning to improve the health of the world's people.
+The mission of the Honor Society of Nursing, Sigma Theta Tau International, is to support developing nurse leaders anywhere to improve healthcare everywhere.
+The vision of Sigma is to create connected, empowered nurse leaders transforming global healthcare.

-chapter of Sigma Nu Upsilon Chapter 330 is affiliated with Grand Canyon University.
-Membership is by invitation to baccalaureate and graduate nursing students who demonstrate excellence in scholarship and to nurse leaders exhibiting exceptional achievements in nursing.
-To be considered for membership, the BSN student must meet the following requirements:
+Nu Upsilon, Chapter 330 is affiliated with Grand Canyon University.

+Membership (To be considered for membership);

+BSN student must meet the following requirements: